Awards & Recognitions

 Stroke Gold Plus Achievement Award

-University Health earned the American Heart Association and American Stroke Association’s “Get With the Guidelines – Stroke Gold Plus Award” and “Target: Stroke Elite Plus Award.”
+University Health earned the American Heart Association and American Stroke Association’s “Get With the Guidelines – Stroke Gold Plus” and “Target: Stroke & Type 2 Diabetes Honor Roll Elite” awards.

 This recognition means that our team of doctors and nurses went above and beyond in treating people with strokes.
 Our medical staff consistently administered medicine to dissolve clots and improve blood flow for people with strokes.